Alan Resnick: 2013–present: Adult Swim

 All his work on Adult Swim has been made in collaboration with Baltimore-based production company AB Video Solutions, LLC, (referenced within This House Has People In It as AB Surveillance Solutions) an offshoot of the Wham City arts collective.
 AB Video Solutions LLC is made up of Resnick, Ben O'Brien, Robby Rackleff, Cricket Arrison, and Dina Kelberman.

+His 2024 acting role as Tuut Orial in the series Star Wars: Skeleton Crew is a reference to his YouTube series alantutorial.

 Personal life

 Resnick lived in Baltimore for 10 years and is currently residing in Los Angeles.
 He is married to fellow artist Dina Kelberman.